alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 In the use case we have been digging into, we can declare scopes such as: ``book:v1:write`` or ``number:v2:read`` to specify both the authorised action and the corresponding version.

-For example, here is a request to get an [access_token](https://oauth.net/2/access-tokens):
+For example, here is a request to get an [access_token](https://oauth.net/2/access-tokens) from the v1 scopes:

 ```bash
 http --form post :8009/oauth2/token grant_type="client_credentials" client_id="customer1" client_secret="secret1" scope="openid book:v1:write book:v1:write number:v1:read"